Hungary's government makes Ukrainian refugees homeless – DW – 08/23/2024

 The people in the photos are Ukrainian refugees.
 On Wednesday morning, just under 100 of them — almost all women and children — were forced to leave their accommodation and ended up on the street.
 From one day to the next they were homeless.

-On Wednesday, representatives of Hungarian NGOs tried in vain to find emergency accommodation for them.
+Representatives of Hungarian NGOs tried in vain to find emergency accommodation for them the same day.
 The refugees spent the night outside, and the NGOs continued their search on Thursday.

 Drastic cut in state support for Ukrainian refugees